THE JOURNEY TO ZEE: The Top Four Traits of Successful Franchisee Owners!

-As a Franchisor, we are constantly looking for people who have the right qualities to make successful franchisees.
+As a franchisor we are constantly looking for people who have the right qualities to make successful franchisees.
 Without certain business skills and the desire to succeed and work hard, your chance of owning a successful franchise operation is greatly diminished.
 We have identified the following four traits as MUST haves:

 Your Employees Have To Have These Two Things